kubeedge/website/content/en/docs/advanced/debug.md

     > Port 10003 and 10350 are the default ports for the CloudStream and edgecore, use your own ports if you have changed them.

-    If you are not sure if you have setting of iptables, and you want to clean all of them.
+    If you are not sure whether you have a setting of iptables, and you want to clean all of them.
-    (If you set up iptables wrongly, it will block you out of your this feature)
+    (If you set up iptables wrongly, it will block you out of this feature)

     The following command can be used to clean up iptables:
     ``` shell